zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

 .. image:: ../images/q2.jpg

-- Next, Click the button **Choose local file** and select a file you would like to upload , you will see the following interface:
+- Next, Click the button **Choose local file** and select a file you would like to upload, you will see the following interface:

 .. image:: ../images/q3.jpg